denkwerk/skarvIO/README.md

       }
     }

-This Method is called if an unexpectedly or regular Disconnection to a SKARV is occurred.
+This method is called if an unexpected or regular disconnection to SKARV has occurred.

     - (void) skarvIODisconnected {
     }

-This Method is called if Auto-Reconnect is Enabled and an unexpectedly Disconnect is occured.
+This method is called if auto-reconnect is enabled and an unexpected disconnect occurs.

     - (void) skarvIOAutomatedReconnected {
     }